Frequently asked questions

 What will you ask in the application form?

 When you apply, we’ll ask for key information about you, the course you are coming to study, what type of accommodation you would prefer to stay in (1st and 2nd choices), and other questions about your habits and hobbies.
+We will also ask you if you have any medical or health concerns which may affect the type of accommodation you require.
 This information is used to process your application, and if you are successful in securing a place, it will also be used to allocate you to a particular flat or house closer to move-in time.

 How do you decide who gets a place in the Student Accommodation?